christophM/interpretable-ml-book/manuscript/07-future.Rmd

 ## The Future of Interpretability

-Let's take a look at the possible future of machine learning interpretability.
+Let us take a look at the possible future of machine learning interpretability.

 **The focus will be on model-agnostic interpretability tools.**